protontypes/open-sustainable-technology/README.md

 - [CarbonFootprint](https://gitlab.com/aossie/CarbonFootprint) - A browser extension that displays carbon footprint information in multiple map services.
 - [carbontracker](https://github.com/lfwa/carbontracker) - Track and predict the energy consumption and carbon footprint of training deep learning models.
 - [experiment-impact-tracker](https://github.com/Breakend/experiment-impact-tracker) -  is meant to be a simple drop-in method to track energy usage, carbon emissions, and compute utilization of your system.
+- [green-ai](https://github.com/daviddao/green-ai) - The Green AI Standard aims to develop a standard and raise awareness for best environmental practices in AI research and development.
+- [code-carbon](https://github.com/mlco2/code-carbon) - Track emissions from Compute and recommend ways to reduce their impact on the environment.

 ### Observation
 - [ghg emissions indicator](https://github.com/bcgov/ghg-emissions-indicator) - R scripts for a GHG emissions indicator published on Environmental Reporting British Columbia.